Bernese Mountain Dog

 Origins and history

 This dog of Swiss origin (near Bern hence his name) comes, like all dogs of the molosser category, from the Tibetan Mastiffs adopted by ancient Rome before spreading through Europe following the Roman legions.
-From this dog followed the Swiss Shepherd Dog, defined as a “shelter dog”, which is the origin of the current Bernese Mountain dog.
-Recent history has shown different types, varying according to their geographical region.
+From this dog followed the Grosser Schweizer Sennenhund, the Appenzeller Sennenhund, the Entlebucher Sennenhund and of course, the Berner Sennenhund.
+The different types vary according to their geographical region.

-Originally, he was used for his guarding and herding qualities; now the Bernese Mountain Dog is mainly considered a family dog, although he is still occasionally employed in mountain rescue scenarios.
+Originally, the Bernese was used for his guarding and herding qualities; now he is mainly considered a family dog, although he is still occasionally employed in mountain rescue scenarios.

 Good names for a Bernese Mountain dog: Buster, Jenny, Nolan, Tango